shams-nahid/My-Daily-AWS-Study/public/Serverless/04 SAM/01 SAM Overview.md

 - Serverless Application Model
 - Framework for developing and deploying serverless applications
-- All config is in the `YAML` formal
+- All config is in the `YAML` format
   - Lambda function
   - DynamoDB table
   - API Gateway